bernhardHartleb/Install-VM-Debian/README.md

  - Wait until the package manager is done updating.
  - Configuring popularity-contest: No
  - Desktop environment selection: Unselect "GNOME".
 Select "MATE" instead.
- - Wait until full system is installed.
+ - Wait until the full system is installed.
- - Install the GRUB boot loader on a hard disk: Yes, on /dev/sda (ata-VBOX...)
+ - If asked, install the GRUB boot loader on a hard disk: Yes, on /dev/sda (ata-VBOX...)
  - Finish the installation: Continue.
  - If the Debian installer starts again: Press Devices -> Optical Drives -> Remove install disk.
 Reboot the VM.
  - Debian Linux is starting!
 You will see the bootloader followed by a login prompt.